djeada/Asciiquest/README.md

 ## How to play

 The game is controlled using the keyboard.
 Use the arrow keys or WASD to move the player.
 Press the spacebar to attack enemies.
 Press q or ESC to quit the game.
-As you explore the dungeon, you will encounter randomly generated enemies and items that can help you on your quest.
+Encounter enemies and items as you explore the dungeon.
 The goal is to find the exit and advance to the next level.

 ## Game design

-Mysterious Dungeon features a unique game design that combines elements of classic roguelike games with advanced algorithms and AI techniques.
-The maze is generated using state-of-the-art algorithms, and the enemies use pathfinding and AI to navigate the dungeon and engage in combat with the player.
-The game is designed to be challenging and engaging, with progressively more difficult enemies and new gameplay elements introduced as you advance through the levels.
+Mysterious Dungeon combines elements of classic roguelike games with modern algorithms and AI techniques.
+The dungeon maze, generated with advanced algorithms, creates a unique experience for every game.
+The enemies, imbued with AI and pathfinding, provide a dynamic challenge.
+Each level introduces new gameplay elements and tougher enemies, ensuring an engaging experience throughout the game.

 ![game_design](https://user-images.githubusercontent.com/37275728/186153392-92685d9b-f267-4779-9157-ed41e56867f6.jpg)

-The AI entity sends a request for a path and then continues to perform other tasks while the pathfinding algorithm calculates the path in the background.
-Once the path is found, the AI entity is notified and can start following the calculated path.
-This approach helps to improve performance and avoid freezing the main thread while the path is being calculated.
+Each AI entity independently requests a path and performs tasks while the path is being calculated.
+Once the path is ready, the entity is notified and can start following the path.
+This approach optimizes performance and avoids the main thread from being blocked.

 ## Contributing

-Mysterious Dungeon is an open source project, and we welcome contributions from the community!
-If you are interested in making a contribution, please open an issue or submit a pull request with your proposed changes.
-Contributions could include bug fixes, new features, or improvements to existing code.
+Mysterious Dungeon is an open-source project.
+We welcome contributions from the community!
+Whether it's bug fixes, new features, or improvements to existing code, your contributions are appreciated.
+Please open an issue or submit a pull request with your proposed changes.

 ## License

-This project is licensed under the <a href="https://github.com/djeada/Mysterious-dungeon/blob/master/LICENSE">MIT license</a>.
+This project is licensed under the [MIT license](https://github.com/djeada/Mysterious-dungeon/blob/master/LICENSE).